Sonia-96/SoundSynthesizer/README.md

 ## Introduction

 This is a software audio synthesizer implemented in Java.
 It can generate different sound waves: sine, square, white noise, and linear ramp.
-And itt also supports different filters, including volume adjuster, VF sine wave, and mixer (play button).
-The GUI is implemented in JavaFX, which allows users can create, drag, connect, and remove widgets easily.
+And it also supports different filters, including volume adjuster, VF sine wave, and mixer (play button).
+The GUI is implemented in JavaFX.
+Users can create, drag, connect, and remove widgets easily.

 Learn more from this [video introduction](./assets/intro.mov).